-And actually taking action on customer feedback looks awesome – people see you care and that strengthens your relationship.
+And actually taking action on customer feedback increases customer satisfaction – people see you care and that strengthens your relationship.

 You can even email them back personally when the problem is fixed and thank them for their help.
 They’ll love you for sure!